tommcdo/vim-exchange/README.md

 On the first use, define the first {motion} to exchange.
 On the second use, define the second {motion} and perform the exchange.

+The operator can also be used from visual mode.

 `cxx`

 Like `cx`, but use the current line.